-- i) Installation of a new feeder circuit breaker at Annesbrook substation and a new 600A feeder cable from the substation to a new 11kV distribution switchboard in Merton Place.
-This is to boost supply to the Tahuna industrial area which is undergoing significant growth. - ii) Installation of an interconnecting cable in Marsden Valley to link with the Panorama Drive subdivision with associated switchgear in order to eliminate a section of network that is currently supplied by single cable spur and does not meet the design security standard. - iii) Installation of an interconnecting cable to provide a backup supply to the Bells Island regional sewerage treatment plant. - iv)Reconductoring of overhead line from the Brightwater substation southward along Higgins Road to Bird Lane.
-This project is required to provide a full backup feeder circuit to the Wakefield load area and to reduce voltage drop. - v) Installation of an interconnecting cable between Whitby and Lord Auckland Roads in Wakefield with associated switchgear in order to eliminate a section of network that is currently supplied by single cable spur and does not meet the design security standard.
+- 1. Installation of a new feeder circuit breaker at Annesbrook substation and a new 600A feeder cable from the substation to a new 11kV distribution switchboard in Merton Place.
+This is to boost supply to the Tahuna industrial area which is undergoing significant growth. - 2.
+Installation of an interconnecting cable in Marsden Valley to link with the Panorama Drive subdivision with associated switchgear in order to eliminate a section of network that is currently supplied by single cable spur and does not meet the design security standard. - 3.
+Reconductoring of overhead line from the Brightwater substation southward along Higgins Road to Bird Lane.
+This project is required to provide a full backup feeder circuit to the Wakefield load area and to reduce voltage drop.